You’re about to spend 2 days in Prague, and you’re wondering if there is anything else to do besides drinking beer?

 Today, when John Lennon’s lyrics are well embraced, the John Lennon Wall remains as a symbol of a young generation looking to spread some new ideas of love and peace around the world.

 While the building looks quite impressive, there is one serious problem with it – you can’t get a ticket just to see the Spanish Synagogue!
-At the ticket desk, you’re offered a Prague Jewish Quarter ticket that includes Maisel Synagogue, Pinkas Synagogue, Klausen Synagogue, Spanish Synagogue, Old Jewish Cemetery, Ceremonial Hall, Robert Guttmann Gallery, Old-New Synagogue for the whopping cost of 500 CZK / 20 EUR.
+At the ticket desk, you’re offered a Prague Jewish Quarter ticket that includes Maisel Synagogue, Pinkas Synagogue, Klausen Synagogue, Spanish Synagogue, Old Jewish Cemetery, Ceremonial Hall, Robert Guttmann Gallery, Old-New Synagogue for the whopping cost of 350 CZK / 15 EUR (used to be 500 CZK).

 While looking enormous on the outside, Prague’s National Museum does not offer that big of a collection.
 In fact, around an hour would be enough to see everything in the museum.